 Our incidentals were pretty small but include a wifi pass, laundry and some shopping.

 Total spent = $1460 / Average daily cost = $81.10

 At the current exchange rate of 1 NZD : 0.58 GBP, this equals a grand total of £847 or £47 per day!

 From the start of our travels, Jamie and I knew that we wanted our money to stretch as far as possible.
 We also knew that a lot of our friends on similar trips wished they had saved more money to spend longer travelling in Asia.
 For us, this meant budgeting hard in pricey countries like Australia and New Zealand.

 It was a challenge at times – we love eating out.
-But we have already noticed how much further our money will go since being in Indonesia and I don’t think we will regret our choice to cut back in New Zealand.
-You can definitely do it even cheaper or blow thousands in a few short weeks.
-It all depends on what you want to get out of your experience!
-But for anyone worried that you can’t travel cheaply in New Zealand, here is the reassurance that it is possible to see New Zealand on a budget.
+But we have already noticed how much further our money will go since being in Indonesia and the country is so naturally stunning that we didn’t feel like we missed out on anything.
+You can definitely do it even cheaper or blow thousands in a few short weeks – it all depends on what you want to get out of your experience!
+But for anyone worried that you can’t travel cheaply here, I want to reassure you that it is possible to see New Zealand on a budget.

 If you have any questions, I’ll happily try to help or just let me know your thoughts in the comments!